-Clinical service activities are devoted exclusively to neuropsychological assessment and evaluation for the first six months of fellowship.
+Clinical service activities are devoted exclusively to neuropsychological assessment and evaluation for the first six months of the fellowship.
 After the first six months, clinical training beyond neuropsychological assessment is available through elective rotations.

 Patients in the clinical neuropsychology service present with a variety of adult neurocognitive disorders, including: